 So while some of us get anxious or stressed because parts of a job are causing us grief, he was suffering from a different sensation, one I can only best describe as restlessness.
 A feeling of “there could be more.”
 I appreciated him bringing this to me, because that’s a quitting situation that generally only those really in touch with their true desires approach.

 Like Maslow’s hierarchy of needs, there is also a hierarchy of quits.
 There are the basic quits that can save a life — for example, quitting a relationship that involves abuse.
-Then there are the quits that can save one’s health — like quitting a job that causes ulcer-inducing levels of stress.
+Then there are the quits that can save one’s health — like when you quit a job that causes ulcer-inducing levels of stress.
 But somewhere near the top are the quits that aren’t due to decreasing health or happiness…they’re due to knowing that on the other side there’s even more happiness and fulfillment.

 In the hierarchy of needs, a person has to fulfill the basic needs of food and shelter before moving on to fulfilling the desire for love, and eventually, self-actualization.
 Similarly, quitting something that isn’t harming you in any way assumes that nothing is currently jeopardizing your life or physical/mental health.
 It’s the goal to which we should all aspire.